joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 ﻿---
 title: Extracting router firmware via UART using the JTAGulator
 date: "2022-12-11T16:19:02.149Z"
 description: Using simple hardware and software, this post will show you how to extract and analyze the firmware of a GL.iNet GL-B1300 router.
-Identifying UART pins and connecting a JTAGulator will allow us to read the serial communication, gain access to the U-Boot bootloader, and gain a root shell on the main filesystem, allowing us to extract the firmware from memory.
+Identifying UART pins and connecting a JTAGulator will allow us to transmit and receive through the serial connection, access the U-Boot bootloader, and get a root shell on the main filesystem, allowing us to extract the firmware from memory.
 tags: ["Hardware Hacking"]
 published: true
 ---

 Using simple hardware and software, this post will show you how to extract and analyze the firmware of a GL.iNet GL-B1300 router.
-Identifying UART pins and connecting a JTAGulator will allow us to read the serial communication, gain access to the U-Boot bootloader, and gain a root shell on the main filesystem, allowing us to extract the firmware from memory.
+Identifying UART pins and connecting a JTAGulator will allow us to transmit and receive through the serial connection, access the U-Boot bootloader, and get a root shell on the main filesystem, allowing us to extract the firmware from memory.

 # What you'll need
 * A device to receive and transmit via UART (we'll be using [Joe Grand](http://www.grandideastudio.com/)'s [JTAGulator](http://www.grandideastudio.com/jtagulator/) because of its robustness, but an [Attify Badge](https://www.attify-store.com/products/attify-badge-uart-jtag-spi-i2c), [BUS Pirate](https://www.sparkfun.com/products/12942), or a [$15 USB to TTL Serial Cable](https://www.amazon.com/USB-to-TTL-Serial-Cable/dp/B00N2FPJ0Q) will do as well)
 * A router (in this example we'll be using the [GL.iNet GL-B1300 Home Router](https://www.amazon.com/gp/product/B079FJKZV8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1))
-* Tools to open the router up (small screwdrivers, prying tool, etc.) The [iFixit Essential Electronics Toolkit](https://www.amazon.com/iFixit-Essential-Electronics-Toolkit-Smartphone/dp/B0964G2Y7S/) is great for this

 # Identifying UART pins on the board
 Accessing the main board on the router was fairly easy.
-Pulling off the rubber feet from the bottom-side of the router case exposes four small phillips-head screws.
+Pulling off the rubber feet from the bottom of the router case exposes four small phillips-head screws.
 Once the screws were out, I had direct access to one side of the board as shown in this image:

 ![Router board access](./assets/router-board-access.jpg)

-We'll carefully pull the wifi antennas from the sides, unscrew the two screws that are securing the board to the other side of the casing, remove the shielding, then pull the board out of its case.
+Carefully pull the wifi antennas from the sides, unscrew the two screws that are securing the board to the other side of the casing, remove the shielding, and pull the board out of the case.

-UART, or universal asynchronous receiver-transmitter, is what we'll use to receive and transmit data to and from the router.
-Since UART on its own (one without a data bus) only has `RX`, `TX`, and some sort of power (usually labeled `GRND` or not labeled at all), it's typically pretty easy to find on a device like this, other devices might be more difficult.
+UART ([universal asynchronous receiver-transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)) is what we'll use to transmit and receive data to and from the router.
+Since UART on its own (one without a data bus) only has `RX`, `TX`, and some sort of power (usually labeled `GRND` or not labeled at all), it's *typically* pretty easy to find on a device like this - other devices might be more difficult.

 ![UART Diagram](./assets/uart-diagram.png)